estruyf/Mail-Tracking-Microsoft-Graph/README.md

-# Azure Function for mail trackers with Microsoft Graph
+# Mail tracker Azure Function
 Azure Function which can be used to check if your mails are tracked via the Microsoft Graph